mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Due Thursday 10/6 by 8am.
 * Submit in a zipped folder via Box.
 * Include a text file titled "data-assessment-%DATE.txt" with the results of our in-class activity.
-* Include a text file titles "data-cleanup-%DATE.txt" with a list of the modifications you made to your data set.
+* Include a text file titled "data-cleanup-%DATE.txt" with a list of the modifications you made to your data set.
+Those modifications should include:
-  * Modifications are:
+  * Thing